Aircraft in fiction: Douglas DC-4

 The Douglas DC-4 appears in the Ernest K. Gann novel The High and the Mighty.
-A former USAF Douglas C-54 Skymaster operated by Transocean Airlines portrayed the Douglas DC-4 in the John Wayne 1954 film of the same name.
+A former USAF Douglas C-54 Skymaster operated by Transocean Air Lines portrayed the Douglas DC-4 in the John Wayne 1954 film of the same name.
 Ironically, this airframe was lost over the Pacific on 28 March 1964 with an engine fire just as depicted in the film.
 There were no survivors of the nine "souls on board" and the wreckage was never found.

 Douglas DC-8

 In the 1990 action film Die Hard 2, a Douglas DC-8 is given false landing instructions by terrorists and crash lands in a blizzard, resulting in fatalities to all on board.
 Industrial Light and Magic used a 23-foot-long model to shoot the effects of the crash and explosion.
 Filming was done at a remote airstrip in the Mojave Desert of California.
 "However, shots of the passengers' frightened reactions to the initial impact, which had been shot on a set and originally cut into the movie, were so terrifying (made all the more authentic by preproduction research of Federal Aviation Administration test crashes and data from real aircraft crashes) that they were ultimately cut before the film's release."
 ILM constructed five DC-8 models for the production.